Are you new to blogging and don’t know what a self-hosted blog is?

 Switch to a self-hosted blog is easy, it doesn’t require any particular knowledge and you can follow the step-by-step guide I’m going to show you below.

 If you are worried about the price..
-Don’t worry!
-Within a couple of months you will be able to pay back the investment with sponsored posts, ads, affiliate marketing or other ways you decide to make money with your blog.
+I know, it’s an investment.
+But you can’t expect to MAKE MONEY without investing money upfront.
+So, don’t worry because within a couple of months you will be able to pay back the investment with sponsored posts, ads, affiliate marketing or other ways you decide to make money with.
+(I paid my one back in 3-4 months and it’s all profit!)

 So, if you have a free WordPress blog and want to switch to self-hosted follow these steps: